 Eligible employees have 120 days from their date of hire to make an irrevocable election to participate in the ARP.
 Under this plan, employees who would have otherwise been required to be in STRS Ohio or OPERS, and who elect to participate in the ARP, must contribute the employee's share of retirement contributions to one of nine private providers approved by the Ohio Department of Insurance.
 The legislation mandates that the employer must contribute an amount to the state retirement system to which the employee would have otherwise belonged, based on an independent actuarial study commissioned by the Ohio Retirement Study Council and submitted to the Ohio Department of Higher Education.
-That amount is 4.47 percent for STRS Ohio and 2.44 percent for OPERS for the years ended June 30, 2022 and 2021.
+For STRS Ohio, that amount is 2.91 percent and 4.47 percent for the years ended June 30, 2023 and 2022.
+For OPERS, that amount is 2.24 percent and 2.44 percent for the years ended June 30, 2023 and 2022.
 If the employee was hired on or after August 2005, the employer contributes 6.00 percent.
 The employer also contributes what would have been the employer's contribution under STRS Ohio or OPERS, less the aforementioned percentages, to the private provider selected by the employee.
 The University plan provides these employees with immediate plan vesting.
 The ARP does not provide disability benefits, survivor benefits, or postretirement health care.
 Benefits are entirely dependent on the sum of contributions and investment returns earned by each participant's choice of investment options.
 STRS Ohio and OPERS also offer a defined contribution plan and a combined plan with features of both a defined contribution plan and a defined benefit plan.
-For the year ended June 30, 2022 and 2021, employee contributions totaled \$1,299,939 and \$1,279,040, and the University recognized pension expense of \$1,098,292 and \$1,073,882, respectively.
+For the year ended June 30, 2023 and 2022, employee contributions totaled \$1,298,085 and \$1,299,939, and the University recognized pension expense of \$1,208,594 and \$1,098,292, respectively.